-Researchers at Tampere University and their collaborators have shown how spectroscopic measurements can be made much faster.
-By correlating polarization to the color of a pulsed laser, the team can track changes in the spectrum of the light by simple and extremely fast polarization measurements.
+Scientists at Tampere University and their collaborators have shown how spectroscopic measurements can be made much faster.
+By correlating polarization to the color of a pulsed laser, the research team can track changes in the spectrum of light by simple and extremely fast polarization measurements.
 The method opens new possibilities to measure spectral changes on a nanosecond time scale over the entire color spectrum of light.

 The research team has demonstrated a novel spectroscopic method that has the potential to speed up measurements to read-out rates that are impossible with conventional schemes.
 The results have now been published in the prestigious journal Optica.

 Spectroscopic measurements usually rely on separating the different color components to different positions, where the spectrum can then be read out by a detector array similar to a camera chip.
 While this approach enables a direct inspection of the spectrum, it is rather slow due to the limited speed of the large read-out array.
 The new method that the researchers implemented circumvents this restriction by generating a more complex state of laser light thereby allowing a faster measurement scheme.

 Our work shows a simple way to have different polarizations for all color components of the laser.
 By using this light as a probe, we can simply measure the polarization to gain information about changes in the color spectrum,” explains Doctoral Researcher Lea Kopf, lead author of the study.

 The trick the researchers use is to perform a modulation in the temporal domain by coherently splitting a femtosecond pulse of a laser into two parts – each having a different polarization slightly delayed in time with respect to each other.

 “Such a modulation can easily be done using a birefringence crystal, where differently polarized light travels at different speeds.
 This leads to the spectrally-changing polarization required for our method,” describes Associate Professor Robert Fickler, who leads the Experimental Quantum Optics group in which the experiment was performed.